Data extracted: 20 January 2026

 | Sources: See first table | ||||||||

-European Commission: in the autumn 2025 forecast, projected GDP growth for 2025 was revised up from 0.9% (in the spring 2025 forecast) to 1.3%; the forecast of 1.4% growth in 2026 was revised down to 1.2%.
-In the autumn 2025 forecast, annual inflation for 2025 was projected at 1.9%, down from 2.1% compared with the previous forecast, while a forecast of 2.0% for 2026 represented an upward revision (from 1.7%).
+European Commission: in its autumn 2025 report, the European Commission revised upwards its forecast for euro area growth for 2025 to 1.3% (from 0.9% in its previous forecast); it revised downwards its forecast for 2026 to 1.2% (from 1.4%) and introduced a forecast of 1.4% for 2027.
+It maintained its forecasted euro area annual inflation rate for 2025 at 2.1% (unchanged from its previous forecast), raised its forecast for 2026 to 1.9% (from 1.7%) and introduced a forecast of 2.0% for 2027.
 A modest but steady expansion of domestic demand is expected to drive economic growth.
 EU growth is estimated to catch up with potential in 2025 and slightly outpace it in 2026–27.
 Services and food price pressures are set to weaken gradually over the forecast horizon.

 (*) The euro area aggregate includes only OECD member countries.
 Croatia, Cyprus and Malta are excluded as they are not members of the OECD.